jack-y/seneca-entity-crud-now-on-GitLab/relationships/README.md

 # The full example

-The **test-relationships.js** script contains a full multilevels example.
+The `test/deleterelationships-test.js` script contains a full multilevels example.
-The **/config/test-relationships.js** contains an example of the relationships description.
+The `test/relationships-config.js` file contains an example of the relationships description.

 They are described in this [readme][] file.

-To run the example:

-	node ./test-relationships.js

 # Contributing
 The [Senecajs org][] encourages open participation.
 If you feel you can help in any way, be it with documentation, examples, extra testing, or new features please get in touch.